webdigga/anttzchiro/src/landingPages/dancers-and-chiropractic.md

 ---
 title: Dancers and Chiropractic - Free Report
 seoTitle: Dancers and Chiropractic - Free Report | Anttz Chiropractic
-description: Get instant access to an exclusive article by chiropractor Hannah Emmett, published on the One Dance UK website.
+description: Get instant access to an exclusive article by Chiropractor Hannah Emmett, published on the One Dance UK website.
 author: David White
 date: 2025-07-03T09:48:00.000Z